Choosing a Fraud Prevention Tool

 Not every merchant will have the same needs when it comes to anti-fraud tools, but to get you headed in the right direction, here are some of the most essential fraud prevention tools on the market.

-Analyzing your chargebacks can help you determine where to focus your defenses.
-For example, if you find that the majority of your fraud is coming from a specific country, then tools that offer geolocation features are a must.
+For example, if you find that the majority of your fraud is coming from a specific country, then tools that can determine a customer's location are a must.
 If you're being targeted for card testing, velocity checking will be an important feature.

-Most merchants encounter varied forms and sources of fraud, so most merchants will find all of the following features beneficial to some extent.
+Most merchants encounter fraud in a variety of forms and stemming from a variety of sources, so all of the following features can be beneficial to some extent.

 One of the most basic forms of fraud screening is verifying that the address provided matches the card's billing address.
-While many fraudsters will have ways to obtain this information, AVS can filter out a surprisingly large amount of low-effort fraud attempts.
+While many fraudsters will have ways to obtain this information, AVS can filter out a significant percentage of low-effort fraud attempts.

-The thing about online fraud is that you need a phone, computer, or similar device to perpetrate it, and those devices have unique identifiers that can be used to track them.
+One thing fraudsters can't avoid is that they need a phone, computer, or similar device to make their fraudulent purchases, and those devices can usually be identified.

-This can help you identify account takeover fraud (when a brand new device suddenly starts trying to log in to a customer account) and blacklist known offenders in a way that's more difficult to circumvent.
+Identifying a device can help you identify account takeover fraud (when a brand new device suddenly starts trying to log in to a customer account) and blacklist known offenders in a way that's more difficult to circumvent.

 When it comes to getting away with fraud, time is of the essence.
 As soon as the cardholder realizes what's going on, they'll call their bank and get the card shut down.

-To maximize their chances of stealing lots of money from their victims, fraudsters often make multiple transactions in relatively short order.
-Velocity checking tools will identify this activity in real time by checking the speed and frequency of transaction attempts.
+To maximize their chances of stealing lots of money from their victims, fraudsters often make multiple purchases in a short amount of time.
+Velocity checking tools will identify this activity by checking the speed and frequency of transaction attempts.

-Fraud doesn't always play by hard and fast rules, and sometimes you need to step back and look at the bigger picture of a transaction to see when fraud is happening.
-Fraud scoring tools examine your transaction data for possible fraud indicators and produce an overall score of how likely it is that the transaction is fraudulent.
+There are no rules when it comes to fraudulent transactions, and sometimes you need to step back and look at the bigger picture in order to detect them.
+Fraud scoring tools examine transaction data for possible indicators of fraud and produce an overall score of how likely it is that the transaction is fraudulent.
 This score can then be used to approve the transaction, reject it, or flag it for manual review.

-There are more fraud tools out there than we can possible enumerate here, but here are a few reliable providers to check out:
+There are more fraud tools out there than we can possibly enumerate here, but here are a few reliable providers to check out:

 Sift's digital trust and safety platform offers a wide range of defenses for various types of fraud, powered by machine learning to help keep you one step ahead of the cybercriminals.
-To avoid rejecting legitimate customers, Sift offers "dynamic friction" that stops fraudsters while minimizing false positives that inhibit growth.
+To avoid rejecting legitimate customers, Sift offers "dynamic friction" that stops fraudsters while minimizing false positives.

 Bolt focuses on the checkout process, monitoring suspicious user behavior and providing additional layers of protection for customer data.
 Bolt might not be the right solution if you're looking for something you can easily plug into your existing system via API, but for merchants who need to go the extra mile in fighting fraud, it's worth investigating.

-The thing to remember about anti-fraud software solutions is that they really are just tools--they're only effective if you use them correctly.
+The thing to remember about fraud prevention tools is that they really are just tools — they're only effective if you use them correctly.
 The right fraud solution will address the specific vulnerabilities of your business with software that's easy for you to implement, use, and keep updated.

-Just remember that these tools will work against true fraud, but other forms of fraud--like the ever-prevalent friendly fraud chargeback--will slip right past many of these defenses and must be dealt with through the representment process.
+Just remember that while these tools can help prevent true fraud, other forms of fraud — like the ever-prevalent friendly fraud chargebacks — will slip right past these defenses, and must be dealt with through the representment process.
 The good news is that if you minimize your true fraud problems by implementing the best possible tools, you'll have more time to focus on the disputes you can fight and win.